 Key features of the foreshore design include two additional play areas for children of all ages, a shared pathway from Port Hinchinbrook to the Coral Sea Memorial, barbecue facilities, and viewing decks.

-The community can view designs at the Cardwell Library, on Balliol Street.
-Artist impressions can also be found here:
+The community can view designs at the Cardwell Library, on Balliol Street for the SEE CIVIL Construction Office at 99 Victoria Street, Cardwell or Transport and Main Roads office at 129 Victoria St, Cardwell.
+Most recent artist impressions can also be found here:

 - Visit the Cardwell Community Library, 4 Balliol Street